camunda/docker-camunda-bpm-platform/README.md

   .
 ```
 ### Override MySQL and PostgreSQL driver versions.
 By default, the driver versions are fetched from https://github.com/camunda/camunda-bpm-platform/blob/master/database/pom.xml.
-That can be overriden by passing `MYSQL_VERSION` and `POSTGRESQL_VERSION` build args
+That can be overridden by passing `MYSQL_VERSION` and `POSTGRESQL_VERSION` build args

 ```
 docker build -t camunda-bpm-platform \